Let’s face it – cake pops can be kinda sorta , umm, how do I want to say this – time consuming!

-Sprinkles are great for many reasons: they cover up flaws and they are quick to apply.
+Sprinkles are great for many reasons: they cover up flaws and they are quick to apply while the coating is still wet.
 Just ‘sprinkle’.

 8. Make “bottom down” cake pops or cake balls.

 Much faster, much easier.
+No dripping!
 Plus, easier to display.
-And ultimately, they’re going to get eaten anyways, right?
+And ultimately, they’re going to get eaten anyway, right?

 Read my Cake Pop Tutorial!

-If you KNOW that you will be needing to make cake pops, that is obviously more convenient (but not always the case).
-Here are several ways to break up the steps and ultimately save time if you have a few days notice:
+If you know ahead of time that you will be needing to make cake pops, here are several ways to break up the steps and ultimately save time if you have a few days notice:

 - Bake the cake and mix with the frosting beforehand.

 - Store this cake pop ‘batter’ in the fridge (if only for 1-3 days), or the freezer if longer.